MartAlae-AAGP/AAGP/README.md

 ## Setup & Code Execution
 The steps below are listed to allow users to configure a python environment similar to that used by the authors of this manuscript.
 As mentioned the resultant output will be a single subplot of the `Qing (3D)` test function.
 We have tested the code to run on `Windows`, `Windows Subsystem for Linux (WSL)`, `Ubuntu Linux OS`, and `MAC-OS`.
 We provide instructions to assist with setting up and running the simulation with and without anaconda/miniconda configurations.

+Please note:

+- The code has been developed and run by the authors using `Python 3.9.*`, and our instructions below will also leverage the same version.
+As such we recommend using the latest version of `3.9` to avoid compatibility issues.
+Please see the `Python Versioning Notes` section for more info.
-- Please note that wile we provide examples for directories, you may download and extract the files in this repo to a location of your own so long as the directory you point to in the below procedures is inside the exact folder that contains `Figure3.py` and `Figure3_MAC.py`.
+- While we provide examples for directories, you may download and extract the files in this repo to a location of your own so long as the directory you point to in the below procedures is inside the exact folder that contains `Figure3.py` and `Figure3_MAC.py`.
 In the below examples these folders may change depending on how each OS extracts the zip files, but the target directories are those that directly contain the aforementioned files.
 - Example: On windows, if the `Figure3.py` file was extracted to `c:\some\folder\Figure3.py`, then you will change the directory to that folder via: `cd c:\some\folder`

 ### Windows (Without Anaconda)